 Enzyme a protein that acts as a catalyst in mediating and accelerating a specific chemical reaction.

 Epigenetics the study of heritable traits not caused by a change in the genetic code.
-These are typically mediated through secondary modifications to the DNA and its bound proteins, which regulate expression of genes contained within the DNA.
+These are typically expression of genes contained within the DNA.